 Fortunately there are numerous action steps you can take to manage hypertension which include diet, supplements and lifestyle factors.
 Hypertension is part of metabolic syndrome which is very much a lifestyle disease.
 Thus diet has a strong impact on the incidence and management of hypertension.
 We will concentrate on diet changes that can help lower BP (blood pressure) in this article.
 We will run a second article to cover supplements and lifestyle factors that can help reduce blood pressure.

-What Diet Changes can you make to reduce and manage your BP?
+What Diet Changes can you make to reduce and manage your Blood Pressure?

 - Reduce Sugar and Refined Carbohydrates: Multiple studies have found that reducing sugar intake in all forms leads to lower blood pressure (6, 7, 8).